 5. Phone brands:

-Call your favourite companies, and tell them what you love about their products etc., and then politely ask if they have coupons they could send you, or, if a product failed for you, let them know.
-Talk to the companies about their new products,etc..
-Remember don’t call and simply ask for coupons, chances are that answer will be an easy no.
+Call your favourite companies, and tell them what you love about their products, and then politely ask if they have coupons they could send you, or, if a product failed for you, let them know.
+Talk to the companies about their new products, etc..
+Remember, don’t call and simply ask for coupons; chances are that answer will be an easy no.

 6. Shop ebay:

-Yes you can buy coupon’s on ebay.
+Yes, you can buy coupon’s on ebay.
 But why pay for something you can get for free?
-I agree, but when starting out in the couponing world, you may not have enough coupons to get yourself started.
-Also if you can not for the life of you find Tear pads in the store, this is another way to accumulate them.
+I agree, but when starting in the couponing world, you may not have enough coupons to get yourself started.
+Also, if you can not find Tear pads in the store for the life of you, this is another way to accumulate them.
 Or if you want more smartsource coupons, etc..
-You’re not really buying the coupons, but you are purchasing the pickers time to cut and mail and them out.
-Also you can try Kijiji in your area.
-I took a look at a city in my province, and found several people either selling or trading them.
+You’re not buying the coupons, but you are purchasing the picker’s time to cut and mail them out.
+Also, you can try Kijiji in your area.
+I looked at a city in my province and found several people selling or trading them.
 So worth the look to see.

 8. Trading Coupons:

 Trade coupons with others.
-Find a group of people to trade amongst, or put your own Simply create a list of the coupons you’re willing to trade, and what you would like in return.
-Perhaps you don’t have a baby, but have lots of diaper coupons from your smart source insert, well trade them for some more glad refills etc..
+Find a group of people to trade amongst, or create a list of the coupons you’re willing to trade and what you would like in return.
+Perhaps you don’t have a baby but have lots of diaper coupons from your intelligent source insert, well trade them for some more glad refills etc..
 If you can find a couponer, you can find a trader.
-Check Facebook, – most communities have their own buy sell and trade group, simply ask if there’s a group in your community that gets together to trade coupons.
+Check Facebook, – most communities have their buy sell and trade group; simply ask if there’s a group in your community that gets together to trade coupons.
 You may be surprised.
-And its fun!
-If you can hook up with others, you’re bound to learn a thing or two.
+And it is fun!
+You’re bound to learn something if you can hook up with others.
 You can learn the ins and outs of your local stores, which ones take printable coupons, etc..